 Dear Rotary Club of Downtown Alexandria,

-After Camp RYLA, I went on to serve as a Rotary Youth Exchange Student for one year in Oldenburg Germany.
+After Camp RYLA, I served as a Rotary Youth Exchange Student for one year in Oldenburg, Germany.
 Before starting college, I spent six months backpacking Brazil, alone, where I volunteered with local Rotary projects throughout the country.
-Back in the United States, I became active in Rotaract and went on to serve in leadership roles at the local, district and international levels, as well as being the Program Chair for the 2011 RI PreConvention in New Orleans.
+Back in the United States, I became active in Rotaract and served in leadership roles at the local, district, and international levels, as well as being the Program Chair for the 2011 RI PreConvention in New Orleans.

-Now residing in Austin Texas, I contribute to the growth of the Austin business community as the co-founder of the Brazos Technology District and as part of the Operations Team at Mutual Mobile.
+Now residing in Austin, Texas, I contribute to the Austin business community’s growth as the co-founder of the Brazos Technology District and as part of the Operations Team at Mutual Mobile.
 Later this year, I will travel to Egypt as part of the Shafik Gabr Foundation Fellowship, which aims to encourage collaborative projects between Americans and Egyptians.
-In the coming year or two, I hope to begin a career with the United States State Department as an American Diplomat; I’ve already past their exams and received a Top Secret clearance, but the waiting list does take quite some time to get through.
+In the coming year or two, I hope to begin a career with the United States State Department as an American Diplomat; I’ve already passed their exams and received a Top Secret clearance, but the waiting list does take quite some time to get through.

 Your Fellow Rotarian, Judson Moore